Hyden, Western Australia

 The surrounding areas produce wheat and other cereal crops.
-The town is a grain receival site for Cooperative Bulk Handling.
+The town is a grain receival site for CBH Group.

 Around 100,000 tourists visit the town throughout the year while travelling to Wave Rock, which is 4 km to the east of the townsite.
 Other visitors arrive during the wildflower season between September and December to see the many wildflower species that bloom at the time and different birds that feed on the blossom.

+In August 1998, the Wave Rock airstrip opened.

 Wave Rock Wildlife Park

 Wave Rock Wildlife Park is located in Hyden, and is set in 3 ha of natural bushland.
 The inhabitants include: koalas, wombats, kangaroos, wallabies, bettongs, possums, alpacas, camels, donkeys and a variety of birds such as emus, owls and swans.
 Native lizards freely inhabit the park and a cafe is on site for visitors.